Shopify/hydrogen-v1/packages/hydrogen/src/foundation/ShopifyProvider/README.md

 The `ShopifyProvider` component wraps your entire app and provides support for hooks.
 You should place it in your app's entry point component.
 For example, `&lt;App&gt;`.
-If you're using the Hydrogen framework, you don't need to add this provider because it's automatically wrapped around your app in `renderHydrogen()`.

 ## Example code